plediii/dual-protocol/README.md

 domain.send(['database', 'message'], [], 'Hello Alice!');
 ```

-Here we are using an empty source address indicating that we do not
+Here we are using an empty source address since `'database'` is not
-want a receipt from the database.
-However, the database is not
-sending a response so doesn't matter just yet.
-We can improve the
-safety of the system by using the `ctxt.reply` and `domain.request`
-methods described below.
+attempting to make a reply, nor do we have a mounted host ready to
+receive a reply.

 In addition to the usual message properties, dual-protocol also
 attaches a reference to the domain the host received the message from
 at `ctxt.domain`.
-The host may use this method to send additional
+The host may could the domain to send additional
-messages.
-For example, the following host outputs information about
+messages and/or replies.
+For example, the following host outputs
-the message, and forwards a copy of the message to the database.
+information about the message to the console, and forwards a copy of
+the message to the database.

 The `dual-protocol` object will also attach the domain on which the
 message is sent at `ctxt.domain`.
 For example the following host will